turbot/guardrails-samples/policy_packs/README.md

 This file includes:
 - The `turbot` provider
 - Policy pack resource
+  - `title` should be the same as the README header
+  - `description` should be the same as the README `description` in frontmatter
 - Any service enabled policy setting resources

 #### policies.tf